grumpyman12601/bookshelf/README.md

 ## Usage
 1. Click on the extension
 2. Click "Open"
-If you run into issues, open an issue, and I can hopefully help.
+If you run into issues, open an issue report, and I can hopefully help.

 ### Issues
 This is still in development, and I don't have any erorrs ouside of the project just not working